Get Right: Chart performance

 Her first musical release in nearly two years, "Get Right" allowed Lopez to re-enter the media spotlight immediately upon its release.

 The song debuted at number 53 on the Billboard Hot 100 for the week of January 22, 2005, winning the chart's "Hot Shot Debut of the Week" honor.
-It was successful as a digital download, debuting at 16 on the US Digital Songs chart that week.
 Two weeks later, "Get Right" had reached the Hot 100's top 40, jumping to number 28.
-It reached number six on the Digital Songs chart, while also appearing at number 28 on the US Hot 100 Airplay.
-By February 12, 2005, the song had reached a new high of number 13 on the Hot 100 as well as number five on the Digital Songs chart.
-However, it failed to progress on the Hot 100 Airplay chart, stalling above the top 25.
-For the week ending February 26, 2005, "Get Right" peaked at number 12 on the Hot 100.
-This made it her first lead single that failed to reach the chart's top ten.
-Additionally, "Get Right" reached number one on the US Hot Dance Club Play and number 18 on the US Pop Songs chart.
+By February 12, 2005, the song had reached a new high of number 13, and for the week ending February 26, 2005, "Get Right" peaked at number 12.
+This made the song her first lead single that failed to reach the chart's top 10.
+Additionally, the Louie Vega remix of "Get Right" reached number one on the Billboard Dance Club Play chart and number two on the Billboard Dance Singles Sales chart.
 The song was certified gold by the Recording Industry Association of America for shipments of 500,000 units.